tjcrozier/CSCE-3444.001-Group-1/README.md

 - Added hotkey read out by pressing f1 and then entering a number 1-7
 - Frame work for speech to text added
 - Annotations now go away when pressing the generate annotations hotkey
-- Big fix: speed control error not  registering correctly should be fixed **New Hotkeys:**
+- Big fix: speed control error not registering correctly should be fixed
+- Chat Tutor's TTS playback works without having to focus on a python document **New Hotkeys:**